Truxima Infusion Therapy

 • Provider’s signature

-If you or someone you care about has one of the conditions that Truxima infusions treat, you may want to learn more about IV infusion treatments with rituximab-abbs.
-To find an IVX Health infusion center near you, please click here.
+If you or someone you care about has one of the conditions that Truxima treats, IVX Health would be honored to provide your care.
+To find an IVX Health center near you, please click here.

-Patients chose IVX Health to receive their ongoing Truxima treatments because:
+Patients choose IVX Health for ongoing Truxima treatments because:

 • ALL private suites